naye0ng/Grape-Theme/_posts/2019-06-09-grape-theme-style.md

 comments : True
 ---

-This is an example of a post include code, quotes and backtick.
+This is an example of a post which includes code, quotes and backtick.

 you can easy to change style in `_utility.html`.